On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Data-driven Representations of Stochastic LTI Systems

-Observe that the core difference between \eqref{eq:mixed_funda} and \eqref{eq:realization_funda} is that the PCE coefficients $\tilde{\pce{w}}$ of future process noise are given, i.e., they are known.
-Hence, \eqref{eq:mixed_funda} allows to predict the distributions of future behaviors of stochastic LTI systems.
+Observe that the core difference between \eqref{eq:realization_funda} and \eqref{eq:mixed_funda} is that in the latter the PCE coefficients $\tilde{\pce{w}}$ of future process disturbances are given, i.e., they are known, while~\eqref{eq:realization_funda} requires knowledge of future disturbance realizations.
+Hence, \eqref{eq:mixed_funda} allows to predict the future output distributions of stochastic LTI systems based on knowledge of the distributions of future inputs.
 Moreover, one can lift the results to the corresponding $\mcl{L}^2$ probability space.